tapoban123/My-Public-Flutter-Projects/shopping_app/README.md

 This is a simple Shoes Shopping App.

-This application is not quite for completely beginner programmers, advanced logic and state management tools have been implemented in this application.
+This application is not exactly for completely beginner programmers; advanced logic and state management tools have been implemented in this application.

 But, since the codebase is completely documented in simple English, beginnner programmers can easily go through the codes, understand it, and try to built this application on thier own.